 Thinking, Fast and Slow – Daniel Kahneman

-What are some of the best life-changing books?
+What are some of the best life-changing book collections for your therapy 2021?

 The Happiness Hypothesis – Jonathan Heidt